 1.4 Risks

 The greatest risk for the success of our software is the very small user base when the app is initially released.
 Another risk is that the scope of the project is too large for the group to finish in time.
 There is the potential that some Apple Maps data may not be completely up to date.
-Another big risk was implementing a built-in payment system, and ultimately we decided that doing so was not a wise decision for the scope of this project.
+There is always the risk that we will discover an obstacle we did not consider while developing Foodini.

 2 User Interface